dzekelid/templates/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/templates/master/_listings/sendgrid/templates-template-id-versions-version-id-activate-post.md
-- name: SendGrid Get Templates Template
+- name: SendGrid Patch Templates Template
   description: |-
-    **This endpoint allows you to retrieve a single transactional template.**
+    **This endpoint allows you to edit a transactional template.**

     Each user can create up to 300 different transactional templates.
 Transactional templates are specific to accounts and subusers.
 Templates created on a parent account will not be accessible from the subuser accounts.